Russian folklore: Rusalka

 Akin to a water fairy or undine, the rusalka is a female spirit, often associated with the water.
 She is usually thought to look like a young, beautiful woman.
 Accounts have placed rusalki in forests, in fields, and by rivers.
 She is typically thought to live underwater, like the vodyanoy, and to walk about on land playing tricks on unsuspecting passersby.
-In some places rusalki are thought to be the souls of still-born or unbaptized children, or of those who died by drowning.
+In some places rusalki are thought to be the souls of still-born or unbaptised children, or of those who died by drowning.

 Sometimes her mischief is as harmless as leading people astray, like the leshy or polevoi; other times she is thought to tickle people to death or drown them.
 Rusalka's connection with the unclean dead makes her a bearer of the unclean force associated with other nature spirits.
 Sometimes she is associated directly with the devil.
 Like other nature spirits, she is thought to be weakened by the sign of the cross and certain magic words.

-There is a springtime festival called Rusalia, Rusal'naia Week, or Trinity Week where rusalki are thought to wander farther from their watery homes.
-The name for the festival might come from the Roman festival of roses, Rusalii', or rosalia, dies rosarum'.
+There is a springtime festival called Rusalia (Rusal'naia Week or Green week), where rusalki are thought to wander farther from their watery homes.
+The name for the festival might come from the Roman festival of roses, Rusalii, or rosalia, dies rosarum.
 During this week, villagers commemorated past ancestors and invoked the name of rusalki during springtime rituals like decorating homes with fresh-cut birch branches or leaving fried eggs by designated birch trees.
 The role of the rusalka in this holiday is somewhat unclear.
 Some believe she is associated with ancestor worship, but others believe she is only associated with unclean dead (i.e., those who died not of natural causes and did not receive a proper burial).
 Additionally, the unclean force is generally associated with corrupting a place to make it dangerous and blighted, but while the rusalka is "unclean" she is also thought to promote plant growth.

 Animals

 Animals occur alongside human characters, as well as alongside other animals.
-Some of the most common animals found throughout many folktales and Russian fairy tales (Skazki), are foxes, sheep, goats, roosters, bears and wolves.
+Some of the most common animals found throughout many folktales and Russian fairy tales (skazki), are foxes, sheep, goats, roosters, bears and wolves.
 These animals are sometimes given human qualities, including the ability to speak both with other animals as well as human characters.
 They have the same emotions as human characters as well.
-They are given human qualities such as wit, humor, slyness and even stupidity.
+They are given human qualities such as wit, humour, slyness and even stupidity.
 The characteristics of these animals have persisted through time.